GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Results

-By reweighting the inferred posterior distributions of $\tilde{\Lambda}$ to be consistent with a uniform prior over $\tilde{\Lambda}$ itself, we can place an one-sided upper bound of \HSLambdaTildeNinetyPercentileReweightBinaryLove \,(\LSLambdaTildeNinetyPercentileReweightBinaryLove) at a $90\%$ credible level for the high-spin (low-spin) prior.
-Higher-order parameters are less constrained in this result due to the absence of EM counterpart, since this event was identified in a high-latency analysis.
-Given the moderate \ac{SNR}, the posteriors for the tidal parameters provide limited information on the \ac{NS} \ac{EOS} from this event alone.
-To verify this claim, two additional analysis variants were performed, one where we assume that both binary components are \acp{BH} (with $\Lambda_1 = \Lambda_2 = 0$) and one where the binary components can be tidally deformed but without restricting them to follow a common \ac{EOS} (allowing $\Lambda_1$ and $\Lambda_2$ to vary independently in the range $0$–$5000$) as assumed in the main analysis above.
-For the high-spin (low-spin) priors, we prefer the main analysis with a $\log_{10}$ Bayes Factor of \HSlogTenBFBLoverBH \,(\LSlogTenBFBLoverBH) relative to the \ac{BH} assumption and a $\log_{10}$ Bayes Factor of \HSlogTenBFBLoverfL \,(\LSlogTenBFBLoverfL) relative to the independent $\Lambda$ assumption.
-We additionally prefer the high-spin analysis over the low-spin one with a $\log_{10}$ Bayes Factor of \logTenBFHSoverLS.
-Hence, for the moderately favoured high-spin prior we infer a weak preference for the analysis where GW231109\_235456 is described as a \ac{BNS} following a common \ac{NS} \ac{EOS} over both of the other more general compact-object binary variants.
-The inferred masses, shown in Fig~\ref{fig:mass_posterior}, are consistent with the \ac{DNS} population and overlap with the inferred component masses of GW170817~\citep{LIGOScientific:2018hze}.
-We also note that for both prior choices, but more prominently so for the high-spin analysis, we infer a positive effective inspiral spin $\chi_{eff}$.
-Table~\ref{table:detection_candidate} summarizes the posterior constraints on source properties, sky localization, and viewing angle.
+Given the moderate \ac{SNR}, the posteriors for the tidal parameters provide limited information on the neutron star equation of state from this event alone.
+To assess this claim, we performed two additional analysis variants: one assuming both binary components are \acp{BH} (with $\Lambda_1 = \Lambda_2 = 0$) and one allowing the binary components to be tidally deformed without enforcing a common equation of state (i.e. $\Lambda_1$ and $\Lambda_2$ vary independently in the range $0$–$5000$), in contrast to the main analysis above.
+For the high-spin (low-spin) priors, the main analysis is preferred, with a $\log_{10}$ Bayes Factor of \HSlogTenBFBLoverBH \,(\LSlogTenBFBLoverBH) relative to the \ac{BH} assumption and \HSlogTenBFBLoverfL \, (\LSlogTenBFBLoverfL) relative to the independent-$\Lambda$ assumption.
+We further find a preference for the high-spin analysis over the low-spin one, with a $\log_{10}$ Bayes factor of \logTenBFHSoverLS.
+Consequently, for the moderately favored high-spin prior, we infer a weak preference for interpreting GW231109\_235456 as a \ac{BNS} system consistent with a common neutron star equation of state, relative to the two more general compact-object binary hypotheses.

+For the low-spin prior, the inferred component masses (Figure~\ref{fig:mass_posterior}) are consistent with the Galactic \ac{DNS} population and overlap with those inferred for GW170817~\citep{LIGOScientific:2018hze}.
+Under the high-spin prior, the inferred masses also overlap with the \ac{DNS} population but exhibit support extending beyond it.
+For both prior choices—more prominently for the high-spin analysis—we infer a positive effective inspiral spin, $\chi_\texttt{eff}$.
+The posterior constraints on the source properties, sky localization, and viewing angle are summarized in Table~\ref{table:detection_candidate}.